 We all know that dogs can be taught to obey basic commands, but what about your cat?
 Cats are more independent and less social than dogs, so they don’t desire praise in the same way dogs do.
-But as you already know, cats are highly intelligent animals, and they have the ability to learn a variety of behaviors and tricks.
+But as you already know, cats are highly intelligent animals, and they have the ability to learn a variety of behaviours and tricks.

 Training a Kitten

-Common Cat Behavioral Problems
+Common Cat Behavioural Problems

 - Furniture scratching

 - Compulsive behaviours, such as over-grooming or excessively scratching or biting

 If you’re lucky, your kitten will be willing and eager to learn your commands.
 However, there’s a chance you’ll be ignored.
 Every kitten is different, and training can be extremely trying on your patience.
 Carve out small amounts of time each day to spend on training.
 If you have other kittens in your home, remember that they each have different personalities and have to be taught differently.

 Be aware that cats do not understand or respond well to punishment.
 Punishment will often cause your kitten to run away and hide from you, and can lead to stress, which can also breed behavioural and health problems.
 Encouraging good behaviour with a reward is much more effective, and that reward can come in the form of praise and/or a tasty treat.
 This reward based training teaches your kitten to associate good behaviour with positive results.

 One of the most common kitten training techniques is clicker training, which is another form of reward based training.
 For instance, if you’d like to teach your kitten to sit, click the clicker as soon as they sit down and give a small treat.
 Eventually, with enough repetition, the click will be associated with the behaviour and the reward.

 Keep training sessions short—cats have short attention spans and can get bored fast.
 Focus on one command at a time and move on to the next when it’s been mastered.
 Practise the commands in different areas of the house so that your kitten gets used to responding to you in different situations.